-This course examines theoretical foundations of international trade and empirical evidence.
-The course considers the determinants of the trade pattern in goods and services, explanations of exportmarket participation and multinational activity at the firm level, as well as the interrelation of international trade with factor-market outcomes, income distribution and commercial policy.
-The empirical parts of the course present basic assessments of theories of international trade and capital movements, and provide an overview of evidence on economic outcomes.
+This course examines empirical work in international trade and its theoretical foundations.
+On the theory side, the course considers the determinants of the trade pattern in goods and services, explanations of export-market participation and multinational activity at the firm level, as well as the interaction of international trade with the income distribution and commercial policy.
+The empirical part of the course presents tests of theories of international trade and international capital movements, and the analysis of their consequences for economic outcomes.